A Child's Christmas in Wales: Publishing history

 On his 1952 tour of America, Thomas was visited at the Chelsea Hotel by college graduates Barbara Holdridge and Marianne Roney, who believed that there were commercial possibilities in the United States for recordings of poetry.
 After previously finding little interest from American backers in medieval music and Shakespeare recitals, the women had turned to the recording of contemporary authors reading their own works.
 Thomas agreed to making a 45-minute LP record and an initial fee of $500 for the first 1,000 records sold and a 10% royalty thereafter.
 Holdridge and Mantell were unable to find an interested publishing company.
 They were forced to pay Thomas the initial fee, and a contract for that purpose was drawn up between Thomas and Caedmon Records, the women's company.

 On 22 February 1952, Thomas recorded five of his poems: "In the white giant's thigh", "Fern Hill", "Do not go gentle into that good night", "Ballad of the Long-legged Bait", and "Ceremony After a Fire Raid".
 When they asked him what he would use to fill up the LP's B-side, rather than more poetry, Thomas preferred a story.
 He could not remember its actual title and said that he wanted to read, as he phrased it, "A Child's Christmas in Wales".
 On the day of recording, Thomas arrived at the studio without a copy of his story.
 A copy of Harper's Bazaar from 1950 containing the text had to be found for his reading.
 Roney later stated that she believed Thomas may have been drunk during the recording.
 It sold modestly at first, going on to become one of his most loved works and launching Caedmon into being a successful company.

 One year after making this recording, Thomas died in New York aged 39.
 In 1954, the story was first published in book format as part of the American pressing of "Quite early one morning" and published the following year under its own title, A Child's Christmas in Wales.

 Thomas' original 1952 recording of A Child's Christmas in Wales was a 2008 selection for the United States National Recording Registry, stating that it is "credited with launching the audiobook industry in the United States".

 Illustrations

 The prose readily lends itself to being illustrated, and the original 1959 pressing by Caedmon Records' New Directions contained five wood-block engravings by Fritz Eichenberg.

-In subsequent editions, the 1968 Dent pressing featured woodcuts by Ellen Raskin; the 1978 publication by Orion Children's was illustrated by Edward Ardizzone; followed by a 1985 version by Holiday House with images by Trina Schart Hyman.
+In subsequent editions, the 1968 Dent pressing featured woodcuts by Ellen Raskin.
+The 1978 publication by Orion Children's was illustrated by Edward Ardizzone, and was followed by a 1985 version by Holiday House with images by Trina Schart Hyman.

-Adaptation
+Adaptations

-A Child's Christmas in Wales has been adapted for the theatre, for film and television, and animation.
+A Child's Christmas in Wales has been adapted for the theatre, for film and television, and animation: